maettuu/Project-BeatBlend/README.md

 Follow these steps to initialize and run the BeatBlend application.

+#### Step 1: Populate Environment Variables
+Duplicate the file `.env.example` and rename it to `.env`.
+Before building the Docker image, make sure you have assigned all of the environment variables.
+Generate the required tokens as described [above](#environment-variables).

+#### Step 2: Download the Song Database
+The files `alt_songs.dump` and `songs.dump` are too big for normal cloning and require Git LFS (which is disabled).
+Download the database files [here](https://mylaeus.cloud/index.php/s/N6gzPyfdFeCyksN) and replace them with the dummy files in the `./server/db/` directory.

-#### Step 1: Build the Docker Images
+#### Step 3: Build the Docker Images
 Before running the application for the first time, or if you have modified any Docker configuration files, you need to build the Docker images.
 Run `docker compose build`.
 If you encounter caching issues or suspect outdated dependencies, rebuild the images without cache `docker compose build --no-cache`.

-#### Step 2: Start the PostgreSQL Database
+#### Step 4: Start the PostgreSQL Database
 Next, start the postgres database by running `docker compose up postgres`.
 Wait for the database to initialize.
 This will load the database dump file and set up the necessary tables and data.
 Once the initialization is complete, stop the database service by pressing Ctrl + C in the terminal.
+If you get a `permission denied` error with `exit code: 126`, make sure the file `init-dump.sh` in the `./server/db/` is executable.
+If necessary, update this using `chmod +x ./server/db/init-dump.sh`.
+Delete the created Docker volume and try again.

-#### Step 3: Start the Entire Application
+#### Step 5: Start the Entire Application
 Start all required services (frontend, backend, and database) with `docker compose up`.
 Wait for the containers to fully initialize.
 The application will now be available at:
 - Frontend: http://localhost:8080
 - Backend: http://localhost:8000

-#### Step 4: Stop the Application
+#### Step 6: Stop the Application
 To stop the application, press `Ctrl + C` in the terminal running the Docker services.

 ## Illustrations